ZetangForward/StrokeNUWA-ICML2024/README.md

 </p>

 We manually set the number of clusters to 10 categories and analyze them using the T-SNE method (https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding).
-We have divided the clustering results into two types.
+We divide the clustering results into two types.

 Specifically, the cases in the right column of the above figure indicate that **the distribution of these stroke tokens is very concentrated**.
 These Stroke Tokens have very distinct features, such as representing **Dots, Vertical Lines, or direction-specific short lines**.